sergiocruz/react-native-connect4/README.md

 As a next step I might turn this game into a full-on online multiplayer game.
 A few steps will be necessary to support this next major feature:

-- <input type="checkbox" disabled> Give users option to play locally or online
+- [ ] Give users option to play locally or online
-- <input type="checkbox" disabled> Develop backend module to connect remote players
+- [ ] Develop backend module to connect remote players
-- <input type="checkbox" disabled> Figure out how to handle game restarts (can any players restart the game at any time? etc.)
+- [ ] Figure out how to handle game restarts (can any players restart the game at any time? etc.)

 ## Ideas?